 CESB Vision Statement

-Be the preferred accreditation body of certification programs for professionals in engineering and scientific specialties.
+Be a preferred accreditation body of certification programs for professionals in engineering and scientific specialties.

 CESB Mission Statement

-To enhance the credibility of certification programs for those in engineering and scientific specialty fields by establishing certification and ethical standards; providing a robust review program of compliance to those standards; and delivering ongoing education and advocacy to support those programs.
+To enhance the credibility of certification programs for those in engineering and scientific specialty fields by establishing certification and ethical standards.

 The Council of Engineering and Scientific Specialty Boards (CESB) is an independent, voluntary membership body created for its member organizations who recognize, through specialty certification, the expertise of individuals practicing in engineering and related fields.
 Its creation on April 24, 1990 was the culmination of organizing work by volunteers from among the 130 attendees (23 organizations represented) who participated in the April 1988 National Conference on Engineering Specialty Certification.